hello-jason/bedrock-deploy-to-wpengine/README.md

 * **What about the uploads directory?** - Completely ignores the uploads directory.
 You'll have to upload that separately [via SFTP](https://wpengine.com/support/sftp/).
 * **How does it handle plugin versions?** - You can upgrade or downgrade version numbers in the `composer.json` file, run `composer update`, then run this script to deploy the new version to WP Engine.
 However, this script **will not delete** plugins from WP Engine's servers; you will have to do that via SFTP or wp-admin.
 * **What about WordPress core?** - This script only deploys the contents of `wp-content` to WP Engine's servers.
 You should keep WordPress core updated in your composer file, but that only benefits your local dev environment.
 You will manage WP core for your publicly-facing site in WP Engine's interface directly.
-* **Why doesn't it work on Ubuntu?** - Ubuntu defaults to `dash` rather than `bash`, and the script may fail if you simply run `sh`.
+* **Why doesn't it work on Ubuntu?** - It does!
+But Ubuntu defaults to `dash` rather than `bash`, and the script may fail if you simply run `sh`.
 Other distros may do the same, so running this script with the `bash` command is important.